decached/decached.github.io/content/_index.md

 draft: false
 ---

-I build scalable web and distributed applications in Python and Go
+I build scalable web and distributed applications in Python, Go, Java and Typescript

 Here are some of my [projects]